 The nice weather of Southern California invites women to wear sleeveless cloths and spaghetti straps.
 But unfortunately, Women who have flabby and hanging upper arms can’t.
 The remedy for these Beverly Hills and Los Angeles women is a newly popularized plastic surgery procedure called Brachioplasty.

-Brachioplasty, also known as Arm Lift or Arm Tuck in Beverly Hills and Los Angeles, is a plastic surgery procedure designed to remove redundant arm flab- also known as “Bat Wings,” “Batwing Deformity” and “Bingo Wings”.
+Brachioplasty, also known as Arm Lift or Arm Tuck, is a plastic surgery procedure designed to remove redundant arm flab- also known as “Bat Wings,” “Batwing Deformity” and “Bingo Wings”.
 Loose upper arm skin folds are not only unsightly, but also interfere with one’s ability to fit in sleeved tops, as well as causing underarm skin rash and irritation.
 Candidates for Arm Lift plastic surgery are often embarrassed by their large and “jiggley” arms which they can’t hide!

 Brachioplasty can now offer Beverly Hills and Los Angeles women the freedom of a lifestyle that they couldn’t enjoy previously.
 In fact, the popularity of Brachioplasty has soared to a point that according to the American Society for Aesthetic Plastic Surgery, the number of Brachioplasty surgeries has tripled since 1997, with nearly 15,000 procedures being performed in 2005.
 Arm Lift surgery is not exclusive to women.
-Actually, many men who are left with excess arm skin folds as a result of massive weight loss (Gastric bypass) are also undergoing Brachioplasty in Beverly Hills and Los Angeles.
+Actually, many men who are left with excess arm skin folds as a result of massive weight loss (Gastric bypass) are also undergoing Brachioplasty.

 The majority of candidates for Brachioplasty are those have lost massive weight following Bariatric Surgery, also known as “stomach stapling”, gastric bypass, or “lap banding.”
 While these patients reap many health and psychological benefits from this weight loss, one of its aftereffects is sagging skin that hangs from the arms and other parts of the body.
 After years of obesity, stretching of skin causes loss of skin elasticity; therefore, no amount of diet or exercise can restore firmness and tone to the upper arms.
 Another group of Arm Tuck candidates are those who as a result of aging and chronic tanning have developed upper arm flabbiness.